Over 100 5 Star Reviews!

 In a court-martial, if there is a guilty finding, you will immediately enter a sentencing proceeding.
 Overall, a trial and sentencing hearing are held within a single duty week, excluding very rare and complex cases.

-Can the Military Still Prosecute Me if The Civilian Police Dropped the Charges?
+Can the Military Still Prosecute Me if the Civilian Police Dropped the Charges?

 Yes, civilians can drop charges, and you can still face a court-martial.